 - Some crochet stitches, like the moss stitch, are made from an alternating pattern of chain stitches and single crochet.

-- In the same way, crochet seed stitch is made from an alternating pattern of single and double crochet stitches.
+- In a similar way, lemon peel stitch is made from an alternating pattern of single and double crochet stitches.

 Other more advanced stitches you can learn to crochet include the shell stitch and the waffle stitch.
 You may also like advanced crochet stitches like the Elizabeth stitch, cluster stitch, or popcorn stitch.